kaliek/canvas-gallery/README.md

 When window size changes, the image area will be adjusted to the `window.innerWidth` and `window.innerHeight`

 ## Limitations / TODO List
+- [ ] Responsiveness for tags to adjust according to screen size
+- [ ] Display warning messages to users when tag area is not big enough to contain the tag text.
 - [ ] Create unique id for each image and each tag.
 > Currently image names are used as the key to each image data stored in Local Storage, same with tag texts.
 In order not to use other libraries and `Math.random` is [not cryptographically secure](https://stackoverflow.com/a/5651854), and the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues) seems costly.
 This is left for future implementation.
 - [ ] Allow uploading multiple images at once.